 Box start

-Key features of synthetic control method
+Key features of synthetic control methods

-• Causal inference tool

-• Important when randomisation is impractical
+Important causal inference tool when randomisation is impractical

-• Useful for evaluating natural experiments

-• Accommodates complex interventions
+Good for evaluating population-level interventions using aggregate data from control units (e.g. neighbourhoods)

+Can be used even when only one unit has received the intervention

+Control group is synthesised as a weighted combination of potential control units

+Can account for observed and some unobserved confounding

-• Key to evaluating urgent public health interventions
+Can be promptly used to evaluate urgent public health interventions

 Box end

 BB and XZ are joint first authors.

-Competing interests: All authors have completed the ICMJE uniform disclosure form at www.icmje.org/coi_disclosure.pdf and declare: no support from any organisation for the submitted work; no financial relationships with any organisations that might have an interest in the submitted work in the previous three years; no other relationships or activities that could appear to have influenced the submitted work.
+Competing interests: All authors have completed the ICMJE uniform disclosure form at www.icmje.org/coi_disclosure.pdf and declare: funding from the Department of Health and Social Care, Economic and Social Research Council, and National Institute for Health and Care Research; no support from any organisation for the submitted work; no financial relationships with any organisations that might have an interest in the submitted work in the previous three years; no other relationships or activities that could appear to have influenced the submitted work.
 [Author: This is our standard statement.
 Please adapt as appropriate]

 Provenance and peer review: Commissioned; not externally peer reviewed.
 [Author: Please note there is a query in the reference list]